Pseudo-Nambu-Goldstone Dark Matter Model Inspired by Grand Unification: Gauge coupling constants

 Up to this point, we only consider the specific symmetry breaking pattern, $SO(10)$ broken to $G_I=G_{\rm PS}$ at $\mu=M_U$ in Eq.(\ref{Eq:Symmetry-breaking-pattern}).
 We comment on other cases $G_I=G_{\rm PS}\times D$, $G_{\rm LR}$, $G_{\rm LR}\times D$ discussed in e.g., Refs.~\cite{Deshpande:1992au,Deshpande:1992em,Babu:2015bna,Ferrari:2018rey}, where $D$ stands for a discrete $Z_2$ left-right exchange symmetry \cite{Chang:1983fu,Chang:1984uy}.
 (Note that the same analysis in $SO(10)$ GUT models whose matter content is slightly different from the present model has been already discussed in e.g., Refs.~\cite{Deshpande:1992au,Deshpande:1992em} by using two-loop RGEs \cite{Jones:1981we} and the corresponding matching condition \cite{Hall:1980kf,Chang:1984qr}.)
 To realize the appropriate symmetry breaking patterns, we need different $SO(10)$ breaking Higgs fields; each $G_I=G_{\rm PS}$, $G_{\rm PS}\times D$, $G_{\rm LR}$, $G_{\rm LR}\times D$ is realized by the VEV of a scalar field in e.g., ${\bf 210}$, ${\bf 54}$, ${\bf 45}$, ${\bf 210}$ of $SO(10)$, respectively.

 The values of $M_I$, $M_U$, and $\alpha_U^{-1}$ for several matter contents and symmetry breaking patterns are summarized in Table~\ref{Tab:Summary-RGEs-SO10}, which are estimated by using each analytical solution shown in Appendix~\ref{Sec:RGE-gauge}.
-Substituting the values of $M_U$ and $\alpha_U^{-1}$ for the $G_{\rm PS}\times D$ case into $\tau\simeq{M_U^4}/{\alpha_U^2 m_p^5}$, rapid proton decay is expected.
-For the $G_{\rm LR}$ and $G_{\rm LR}\times D$ cases, the proton decay via lept-quark gauge bosons is consistent with the current experimental constraints, but the pNGB cannot be identified as DM because pNGB decays too rapidly or the observed relic abundance cannot be reproduced.
+Substituting the values of $M_U$ and $\alpha_U^{-1}$ for the $G_{\rm PS}\times D$ and $G_{\rm LR}\times D$ cases into $\tau\simeq{M_U^4}/{\alpha_U^2 m_p^5}$, rapid proton decay is expected.
+For the $G_{\rm LR}$ case, the proton decay via lept-quark gauge bosons is consistent with the current experimental constraints, but the pNGB cannot be identified as DM because pNGB decays too rapidly or the observed relic abundance cannot be reproduced.